LukeFrostmourne/deep-dive-into-k8s/00-prerequisite/ipv6-deep-dive.md

 2. Search for DHCP server

-    send DHCPv6 SOLICIT message to the  multicast group `FF02::1:2` (DHCP servers must be configured with this [multicast group](https://www.notion.so/IPv6-deep-dive-b08343fd7be84f9080fa12acd8c311f0?pvs=21)).
+    send DHCPv6 SOLICIT message to the  multicast group `FF02::1:2` (DHCP servers must be configured with multicast group).

 3. Get global unicast address